Hey everybody, and welcome to yet another Trainer Academy certification review.

 The entire test is 3 hours long and runs through a PSI test facility of your choice upon registering or via remote live proctor if you choose to do it online.

-I’ll advise you to take advantage of the free NSCA CSCS study guide and practice test to get familiar with the exam structure.
+I’ll advise you to take advantage of the free NSCA CSCS study guide and practice test to learn how to study for the CSCS and get familiar with the exam structure.

 Learn more: The Best Fitness Certifications